victortemnov/B6-music-album/Readme.md

 `POST`

-> If the album is not in the database, then it adds, if there is raise 409 error-message
+> If the album isn't in the database, then it is added, if such an album already exists, raise -error-message-409-

 ```python
 http -f POST localhost:8080/albums artist="Disturbed" album="Ten Thousand Fists" genre="Alternative" year="2005"